Ferrite: A Judgmental Embedding of Session Types in Rust: Ferrite -- A Judgmental Embedding of

-The Ferrite function \code{wait} removes a channel from the linear context by replacing it with $\emptyset$.
-The function \code{receive\_channel}, on the other hand, adds a new channel to the linear context.
-The \SILLR right rule (\textsc{T$\chanin_\m{R}$}) for channel input is shown below.
+The Ferrite function \code{wait} removes a channel from the linear context by replacing it with \code{Empty}.
+Dually, the function \code{receive\_channel}, adds a new channel to the linear context.
+The \SILLR rule \textsc{T$\chanin_\m{R}$} for channel input is shown below.
 It binds the received channel of session type $A$ to the channel variable $a$ and adds it to the linear context $\Delta$ of the continuation.

-To encode (\textsc{T$\chanin_\m{R}$}) in \SILLSigma, we need to first think of how to add a new channel to a linear context $\Sigma$.
-From the previous section we know that context lenses are implemented as natural numbers, serving as an index for accessing channels by their position in a linear context.
-With this in mind we want to avoid adding a new channel $A$ to the front of a linear context $\Sigma$ to form $(A, \Sigma)$, as it would \textit{invalidate} any existing context lenses used in the continuation.
-Instead, we want to define an operation for \textit{appending} a new channel $A$ to the \textit{end} of a linear context $\Sigma$.